linobollansee/css-property-adjuster/README.md

 - The Header

   - At the top of the page, there is the header showcasing the name of the website and tool:
   CSS Property Adjuster.
 The deliberately chosen Arial font ensures simplicity and reliability, minimizing potential confusion while engaging with the input-controls designed to style the adjustable element on the page.
+There are also instructions about how to use the tool.

   ![Header](https://linobollansee.github.io/css-property-adjuster/readme/media/css-property-adjuster-header.png)